Adjectives in English

 Descriptive Adjectives

 Descriptive adjectives are used to describe nouns or pronouns.
 They can be used to describe size, shape, color, age, and many other characteristics.
 For example, “The blue sky was beautiful.”
-In this sentence, “blue” is a descriptive adjective because it is describing the sky.
+In this sentence, “blue” is a descriptive adjective because it describes the sky.

 7